aldelaro5/Bug-Fables-Internal-Docs/docs/MainManager/Unused fields.md

 This page only contains unused fields either because nobody references them or because the fields is technically used, but not in a semantically useful way in practice.

 ## Unreferenced fields
-All these fields are never referenced and are therefore completely unknown besides their types and names.
+All these fields are never referenced and are therefore completely unknown besides their declaration.

 |Name|type|Is static?|Is Private?|
 |---:|-----|----------|----------|